stormasm/spanish/verbs/reflexive/Readme.md

 ---

 - me acuerdo de tu cumpleaños - I remember your birthday
-- te acuerdas de la pelicular - Do you remember the movie ?
+- te acuerdas de la pelicula - Do you remember the movie ?

 ---